Vedom/Vedom.github.io/Basics.md

 AUC is equal to the probability that a classifier will rank a randomly chosen positive instance higher than a randomly chosen negative one.

 AKA: concordance statistic, c-statistic, A' (A-prime)

+### Computer Vision Metrics
+** Intersection over Union (IoU)
+Evaluation metric in object detection for evaluating bounding box prediction.

+In English: IoU is the ratio of the area of overlap between actual and predicted bounding box (numerator) and their union (denominator).
+Bounding boxes are the (x,y) coordinates of the object in the image.
+IoU > 0.5 is considered "acceptable" and is the typical threshold for a positive label of an instance in an image.

 ## Statistics